 - Private donations which are donor designated as fully-‘spendable;

 - Spending allocations generated from the endowment; and

 - Foundation reserves

-Earnings from investing non-endowed assets are expected to constitute approximately 15% of annual operating revenues.
+As noted in the Statement of Work between the University and Foundation, the Foundation will retain all investment earnings on non-endowed assets.
+Income from investing non-endowed assets is expected to provide a vital portion of the Foundation’s annual operating revenues.
 These assets are callable at any time to support University scholarships, faculty, programs, and Foundation operations.

-This policy has been presented to and approved by the Board of Directors of The University of Connecticut Foundation, Inc. The Investment Committee has arrived at this Investment Policy through careful study of the returns and risks associated with various investment strategies in relation to the current and projected needs of the various anticipated future projects.
-This policy has been chosen as the most appropriate strategy for achieving the financial objectives of the Fund.
-Those are described in the Objectives section of this document.
+This policy has been presented to and approved by the Board of Directors of The University of Connecticut Foundation, Inc. The Investment Committee has arrived at this Investment Policy through careful study of the returns and risks associated with various investment strategies in relation to the current and projected needs of the University and Foundation.
+This policy has been chosen as the most appropriate strategy for achieving the financial objectives of the Fund, which are described in the Objectives section of this document.

 The Investment Committee has adopted an intermediate-term investment horizon such that the chances for, and duration of, investment losses are carefully weighed against the long-term potential for appreciation of investments until expenditures are made.
 This policy and the managers implementing this policy will be reviewed at least annually to determine if any changes are required.

 Duties and Responsibilities

 The Investment Committee is responsible for managing the investment process in a prudent manner with regard to capital preservation while providing a steady flow of interest income to the Foundation.
 The Investment Committee has authority to retain and/or replace investment managers and to control the asset allocation as long as it remains within approved limits.